citp/privacy-policy-historical/a/al/all/allnurses.com.md

-> *The following text is extracted and transformed from the allnurses.com privacy policy that was archived on 2011-04-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110424110313id_/http%3A//allnurses.com/privacy-info.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the allnurses.com privacy policy that was archived on 2011-11-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111101103800id_/http%3A//allnurses.com/privacy-info.html) for the most accurate reproduction.*

-# allnurses: A Nursing Community for Nurses
+# Nursing Community for Nurses - allnurses.com

 ## Privacy Policy